Attachmate Worldwide | Contact Us | NetIQ.com

 • New registry keyword for Citrix/Remote Desktop sessions.

 Reflection X has a new registry keyword called AutoIncrementStart (default value: 1; valid values: 0-1023).
 AutoIncrementStart is the starting value that Reflection X uses to compute the dynamic display number when Reflection X is running in a Citrix/Remote Desktop session.
+Note: Registry keynames can be changed by clicking Settings > View Settings from the top menu bar in Reflection X Manager (do not click the Setting button near the bottom on the dialog box).

 • Client and server template files available for download.